epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-17-herbstlustwm-event-idle-lua.markdown

 {% highlight lua %}
 function _M.detach_lemon(monitor, parameters)
-    local pid = posix.fork()
+    local pid_lemon = posix.fork()

-    if pid == 0 then -- this is the child process _M.run_lemon(monitor, parameters)
+    if pid_lemon == 0 then -- this is the child process
-    else             -- this is the parent process
+        _M.run_lemon(monitor, parameters)
-        -- nothing
+    else                   -- this is the parent process -- nothing
     end
 end